muratturan19/smart-process-mapper/README.md

 export HF_HOME=/path/to/hf_cache
 ```

-The provided batch script uses the existing `HF_HOME` value when present,
+The Windows batch script checks for the Kocdigital LLM weights in a local
+`hf_cache` directory next to the script.
+If they are found, it forces both
+`HF_HOME` and `TRANSFORMERS_CACHE` to that folder so the tools work offline,
+ignoring any existing `HF_HOME` value.
+Otherwise it keeps the current
-otherwise it defaults to a local `hf_cache` directory.
+`HF_HOME` setting (or defaults to the same local directory).

 Run `pip install -r requirements.txt` before executing the CLI tools or launching the Streamlit UI to ensure all dependencies are available.